vdumeaux/mixtApp/README.md

 application please refer to
 ["Building Applications For Interactive Data Exploration In Systems Biology" by Fjukstad et al.](biorxiv.org/content/early/2017/05/24/141630) and the source code [here](https://github.com/fjukstad/mixt).

-The [mixtApp](https://github.com/vdumeaux/mixtApp) R package provides data and analyses of transcriptional profiles for the web application.
-Instead of building a web application where we use pre-computed results we run the analyses on demand.

 If you want to modify the data being used in the web application you'll have to rebuild the mixtApp package yourself, and start the different services